Westbrook/blog/help-text.md

 Toggling `hidden` directly on both `<slot>` elements in response to `invalid` would mean that the content addressed to the `help-text` slot would be hidden when `invalid`, regardless of whether there was content to display in the `negative-help-text` slot at that time.
 We could _only_ toggle `hidden` on the `negative-help-text` slot, but that would mean that there are times that our `<custom-from-element>` would receive two pieces of help text.
 Some component authors might want to deliver exactly this functionality to their users, in which case, they'll be ready to go with the above.
 For those of you that would agree, [here's your off ramp](https://webcomponents.dev/edit/sTddx519tvSvSKT0984P/stories/index.stories.js?branch=03-both@wfVpXdsTYhf9mY2slxW4t2Y2SjC3).

-For those of you, like me, who see more than one type of help text as something prevent, there are a couple of options available to us.
+For those of you who, like me, see more than one type of help text as something to prevent, there are a couple of options available.
 One would be to leverage the `slotchange` event, and the `assignedElements()` API on the `negative-help-text` slot to decide whether it has content, and when it does use that state in concert with `invalid` to decide when to hide the `help-text` slot.
 One more event listener, one more callback method, one quick question about `slotchange` timing and whether you should hold state instead, and you'd be ready to go!
 But, what if I told you that the browser already had this functionality built directly into it?

 Well, it does.